-- Providers shall establish policies pertaining to eligibility for admission to and discharge from agency services.
-Such policies shall be based on the following criteria: - (a) pre-admission assessment of patient care needs; - (b) reasonable expectations of the agency's capability to respond to the medical and nursing needs of the patient; - (c) plan of care; - (d) constraints imposed by limitation of services, family conditions; - (e) community or other resources to ensure continuity of patient care; and - (f) such other criteria as may be deemed appropriate.
+- 15.1 Providers shall establish policies pertaining to eligibility for admission to and discharge from home nursing care provider or home care provider services.
+Such policies shall be based on the following criteria: - (a) Pre-admission assessment of patient care needs; - (b) Reasonable expectations of the home nursing care provider's or home care provider's capability to respond to the medical and nursing needs of the patient; - (c) Plan of care; - (d) Constraints imposed by limitation of services, family conditions; - (e) Community or other resources to ensure continuity of patient care; and - (f) Such other criteria as may be deemed appropriate.